renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/golang.md

 To identify licenses and dependency relationships, you need to download modules to local cache beforehand, such as `go mod download`, `go mod tidy`, etc.
-Trivy traverses `$GOPATH/pkg/mod` and collects those extra information.
+Vul traverses `$GOPATH/pkg/mod` and collects those extra information.

 ### Go binaries
-Trivy scans binaries built by Go.
+Vul scans binaries built by Go.
-If there is a Go binary in your container image, Trivy automatically finds and scans it.
+If there is a Go binary in your container image, Vul automatically finds and scans it.

 Also, you can scan your local binaries.